Liu Xiaoguang

-Liu Xiaoguang (born 20 March 1960) is a professional Go player.
+Liu Xiaoguang (刘小光 (Liú Xiǎoguāng); born 20 March 1960) is a professional Go player.

 Biography

 He started playing Go at the age of 13 and became a 6 dan professional in 1982.
 In 1988, he was awarded 9 dan by the Zhongguo Qiyuan.
 Liu defeated four Japanese professionals in the 3rd China-Japan Supermatches.

 Titles and runners-up

 Ranks #8 in total number of titles in China.